CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation-nonfrc.rst

 ``Bad return status on module...``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This error can show up on Raspberry Pi or Jetson systems when using the incorrect tools distribution for APT.
-Refer to :ref:`canivore-modifying-list-dist` to correct your ``.list`` file.
+Refer to :ref:`Modifying list Distribution <canivore-modifying-list-dist>` to correct your ``.list`` file.

 Diagnostics is running but no CAN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~